d-nl/d-nl.github.io/_pages/about.md

 ## Past Positions

 My most relevant and recent IT experience was at the ITS department at Penn State Lehigh Valley.

 As an IT User Support Specialist, I was responsible for troubleshooting and providing support to staff, students, and events for hardware, software, printers, and audio-visual equipment, including Zoom Rooms, projectors, and speakers.
-I primarily worked with the ServiceNow ticketing system and documentation, providing support over walk-ins, phone, and remotely.
+I was trained and primarily worked with the ServiceNow ticketing system and documentation.

-I was responsible for projects including ethernet recabling in data closets, Microsoft 365 phone installation (Telephony), asset inventory management, and manual computer updates and hardware replacement.
+I was responsible for projects including ethernet recabling in data closets, Microsoft 365 phone installation (Telephony), asset inventory management, manual computer updates and hardware replacement.

 Beyond that, I have had years of experience in customer service and retail roles in both Fine Wine & Good Spirits stores and BJ's Wholesale Club.